skakau/my-ramblings/docs/Personal Goals & Objectives 2023.md

 - Area lead.
 - Leading, driving and representing STH based tech objectives
-- Champion two initiatives that directly impacted bottom line
+- Champion two initiatives that directly impact the bottom line
 - Work with IC to set goals and objectives
 - Get NLL into production
--